Cervantes92/drug-prices/README.md

 The database is updated on a weekly basis.
 At this time, the entire database has 1.4 million entries.
 The database is large enough to make analysis of the whole thing infeasible without a distributed computation solution.
 This analysis will instead focus on the first two years of data in the database, although the code is written to be expandible to the user's requirements.

-Each entry consists of an NDC code (which contains information regarding the labeler, the product, and the package of the drug), an NDC description (describing the drug name. dosage, and drug form), old price per unit, new price per unit, percent change and the start date for the change.
+Each entry consists of an NDC code (which contains information regarding the labeler, the product, and the package of the drug), an NDC description (describing the drug name. dosage, and drug form), old price per unit, new price per unit, percent change and the start date for the change, and whether the drug in question is branded or generic.

 ### Analysis

+I explore potential metrics for market volatility, including total change count, average percent change per month and total price change per month.
+I see how strongly these metrics are correlated with time.
+I also perform significance testing on the price and percent change difference between generic and branded drugs.
+Finally, I explore the correlation between average monthly percent change, average new price per unit, and time to infer general trends in the marketplace.

 ### Forecasting

+I use the metric I generated in my analysis to train a time series model to forecast the next two years.
+I then create a dictionary of Auto Regression and Moving Averages (ARMA) models for the top 25 most changed drugs in the log.

 ## Results